-Last week I described the bones of the user story.
-Briefly, a user story is a description of an objective a person should be able to achieve when using your website/application/software, written in the following format
+Last week I described the bones of the user story in the first post of our introductory series on user stories.
+Briefly, a user story is a description of an objective a person should be able to achieve when using your website/application/software, written in the following format: As an [actor] I want [action] so that [achievement].

 This post adds some flesh to the idea of user stories, in the shape of acceptance criteria.